microsoft/MSLab/Scenarios/Running ws2016lab in Azure/readme.md

 I was always wondering how fast will be Azure VM to host ws2016lab since we [announced](https://azure.microsoft.com/en-us/blog/nested-virtualization-in-azure/) availability of nested virtualization in Azure.
 Thanks to @DaveKawula tweet I decided to give it a try as i have MSDN subscription with ~130eur credit/month

-I present here several options how to create a VM in Azure that is capable to run ws2016lab.
+You can find here several options on how to create a VM in Azure that is capable to run ws2016lab.
 I learned something new, I hope you will too.

+**Note:** its just a VM without any roles or files.
+You need to login, enable Hyper-V role and hydrate basic lab.
+In future I'll add script to enable Hyper-V into JSON + maybe I'll add the lab on blob storage and let it download (as soon as I'll learn it :)

 # Creating VM with PowerShell